JaxPlays-Inc/jaxplays.org/content/productions/COVID Cancellations/2020-The-How-and-the-Why.md

 Title: The How and the Why - wiki
 Theatre: Actors Collective
 Venue: Museum of Science & History
+show_details:
-Writer: Sarah Treem - wiki
+- Writer: Sarah Treem - wiki
-Series: 'The Secret of Life: A Science Play Series'
+- Series: 'The Secret of Life: A Science Play Series'
 Website: http://www.actorscollective.com/the-secret-of-life/
 showtimes:
 - 2020-06-12 19:30:00